 Join disease ecologists Rick Ostfeld and Felicia Keesing for a virtual Cary Science Conversation with Cary President Josh Ginsberg.
-Among the topics they will discuss: why rats make riskier neighbors than rhinos.
+They explore the role of biodiversity in infectious disease spillovers.

 The microbes that cause diseases like COVID-19, SARS, and Ebola originated in wildlife before making the jump to people.
 What causes zoonotic diseases to spill over?
 Are natural areas, and the biodiversity they hold, good or bad for our health?
 Can we manage animals to make the diseases they carry less likely to jump to people?
 These are among the questions that will be discussed.